LiuZengqiang/tldr-bash-client/README.md

-`Newline` can be added to the style list to add a newline before the element and `Space` to add a space at the start of the line (style items are separated by space, lower/uppercase mixed allowed)
+`Newline` can be added to the style list to add a newline before the element and `Space` to add a space at the start of the line (style items are separated by space, lower/uppercase mixed allowed):
 * TLDR_TITLE_STYLE (defaults to: Newline Space Bold Yellow)
 * TLDR_DESCRIPTION_STYLE (defaults to: Space Yellow)
 * TLDR_EXAMPLE_STYLE (defaults to: Newline Space Bold Green)